 - The comprehensive examinations are scheduled and administered in accordance with established rules of the program.
 The results of the examination are reported to the Graduate School using the Report on Passing Comprehensive Examinations form (GO-22).
 Students have a maximum of three years from the completion of comprehensive examinations to advancement to candidacy.

 - After passing the comprehensive examination and identifying a dissertation topic, a dissertation committee is appointed and the student must pass a proposal defense.
 The dissertation committee must be approved by the Graduate School using the Appointment of Doctoral Dissertation Committee form (GO-16D).
-The dissertation committee must consist of four to six PSU faculty members: the dissertation adviser, a minimum of two and a maximum of four regular members, and the Graduate School Representative (GS Rep).
-The chair of the dissertation committee and the GS Rep must be regular, full-time PSU instructional faculty, tenured or tenure-track, assistant professor or higher in rank; the other two to four committee members may include adjunct or fixed-term faculty and/or one member of the OHSU faculty.
+The dissertation committee must consist of four to six PSU faculty members: the dissertation chair and a minimum of three and a maximum of five members.
+The chair of the dissertation committee must be regular, full-time PSU instructional faculty, tenured or tenure-track, assistant professor or higher in rank; the other three to five committee members may include adjunct or fixed-term faculty and/or one member of the OHSU faculty.
 If it is necessary to go off-campus for one committee member with specific expertise not available among PSU faculty, a curriculum vitae (CV) for that proposed member must be presented with the GO-16D form.
 This off-campus member may substitute for one of the two to four regular committee members.
 All committee members must have doctoral degrees.
 No proposal defense shall be valid without a dissertation committee approved by the Graduate School.

 - The proposal meeting must take place in a formal meeting of the entire approved dissertation committee; the student will make an oral presentation of the written proposal.
 The doctoral program recommends the student for advancement to candidacy with the Doctoral Request for Advancement to Candidacy form (GO-23) once the dissertation proposal has been approved.